The Importance of Adverse Media Checks for an effective KYC

-Adverse or Negative Media includes any unfavorable information obtained from various trusted news sources and outlets.
-An Adverse Media check can expose hidden AML risks such as association risk, Financial Crime (FinCrime) risk, or legal Risk.
-More on Adverse Media screening below.
+TL;DR: Adverse or Negative Media includes any unfavorable information obtained from various trusted news sources and outlets.
+Adverse Media checks can expose hidden AML risks such as association risk, Financial Crime (FinCrime) risk, or legal Risk.
+Explore how adverse media screening works in this guide.

 What is Adverse Media Screening?